Home

 Move to the motor, locate the terminal cover and remove the screw.
 It may need to be pried out of some putty.

 With a small flat screwdriver, scrape out the putty until the terminals are visible.
-SAVE THE PUTTY.
+SAVE THE ELECTRICAL PUTTY.

 Unscrew the terminal nut and remove the pump wires.